davidsneighbour/kollitsch.dev/README.md

 ## Development server

-Make sure to have set `IP` and `PORT` for your local machine in `.env`. `IP` is badly named, as it could also be a hostname (without protocol in the beginning).
-If that triggers your OCD then open an issue or a PR in either this repo or over at [davidsneighbour/hugo-bin](https://github.com/davidsneighbour/hugo-bin/).
+Make sure to have set `IP` and `PORT` for your local machine in `.env`. `IP` can also be a hostname (without protocol in the beginning).

 ```ini
 IP=192.168.1.201
 PORT=1313
 ```

-This will be used to configure the Hugo server so that you will be able to access the server from other machines (and mobile devices).
-Again: You MUST NOT commit this file to the repository as it might contain private information.
+This configures the Hugo server so that you can access the server from other machines (and mobile devices).
+Again: you *must not* commit this file to the repository as it might contain private information.

 To start the development server run `npm run server`.
-This will run the Hugo server with more or less paranoid settings (show translation issues, template issues, be verbose, debug, the more the better).
-Running just `hugo server` will run Hugo on [localhost:1313](http://localhost:1313).
+This runs the Hugo server with more or less paranoid settings (show translation issues, template issues, be verbose, debug, the more the better).
+Running just `hugo server` starts Hugo on [localhost:1313](http://localhost:1313).

 # Releasing